trinodb/trino/presto-docs/src/main/sphinx/connector/memory.rst

       connector throws an error on any read access to such corrupted table.
-    * When a query fails for any reason during writing to memory table, the table enters an undefined state.The table should be dropped and recreated manually.
+    * When a query fails for any reason during writing to memory table, the table enters an undefined state.
+The table should be dropped and recreated manually.
 Reading attempts from the table may fail, or may return partial data.
-    * When the coordinator fails/restarts, all metadata about tables is lost, but tables' data is still present on the workers, however they are inaccessible.
+    * When the coordinator fails/restarts, all metadata about tables is lost.
+The tables remain on the workers, but become inaccessible.
     * This connector does not work properly with multiple coordinators, since each coordinator has different metadata.